jeffklouda/Operating_Systems_RuleRunner_Project/README.md

 >	This could be a negative design flaw since files could be added and deleted between scan times, thereby making it seem like those actions didn't occur at all.
 Also, if something is created, modified, or deleted while scanning, it my confuddle the program.
 >   2. Consider [inotify(7)] provided by [Linux].
 How would these system calls
 >      help address the problem of [busy waiting]?
 >	Inotify() would solve the problem of busy waiting.
+It would solve this problem because inotify instances will watch files and directories and know the instant that the files have been changed.
+This is a problem in busy waiting, since the scanning only occurred at set intervals.
 >   3. Why might we still consider using [busy waiting] as specified in the
 >      original design rather than use something like [inotify(7)]?
+>   We would still consider using [busy waiting] since, for one thing, the code we have created is already created for [busy waiting].
+The code would have to be refactored for [inotify(7)].
+As well, inotify still does not completely remove the issues of synchronization in the program.
 [Linux]:        https://kernel.org
 [busy waiting]: https://en.wikipedia.org/wiki/Busy_waiting
 [system call]:  https://en.wikipedia.org/wiki/System_call